 The video below shows the way a higher Newtonian viscosity fluid (silicon oil) responds to the same deformation as above.
 In this case a longer lasting thinning thread is formed without the formation of a drop.
 Again the CEMEF modelling captures this behaviour.

 The next video shows the way a high yield stress fluid (A skin cream) deforms and forms asymptotic cones on each of the pistons.
-It should be clear from these examples that the rheology (and surface tension) of the fluids play a very important part in the shape and form of break up behaviour.
+It should be clear from these examples that the rheology (and surface tension) of the fluids play a very important part in the shape and form

 The presentation below also contains background and videos of fast filament stretching and breakup and shows how effectively the CEMEF modelling is able to capture experimentally observed events..